crest-cassia/xsub/README.md

 (This repository is work in progress!)

-# eXtensible Scheduler
+# xsub

 A wrapper for job schedulers.
 Job schedulers used in HPCs, such as Torque, often have its own I/O format.
 Users have to change their scripts to conform with its dialect.

-To solve this problem, we propose a unified I/O format for job scheduler.
-This gem is one implementation that wraps Torque to have the proposed specification.
+This is a wrapper script to absorb the differences.

-By extending this gem, you can use several kinds of schedulers using a unified format.
+Although only torque is currently supported, you can extend this in order to fit your schedulers.

-## Proposed Specification
+## Specification

-Scheduler has three commands **xsub**, **xstat**, and **xdel**.
+Three commands **xsub**, **xstat**, and **xdel** are provided.
 These correspond to qsub, qstat, and qdel of Torque.

-It prints JSON to the standard output.
-The format shown later is the minimal one.
-You can add arbitrary fields if you want.
+It prints JSON to the standard output so that the outputs are easily handled by other programs.
+When you extend this library, you need to conform to the following specification.

 ### xsub